rbind/yutani/content/post/2018-06-03-anatomy-of-gghighlight.md

 So far, so good.
 Then, let's consider a bit about the case when the geom is not point, but line.

 While points can be plotted one by one, lines cannot be drawn without the relationship between points.
-For example, haven't you experienced an unexpected zig zag line?
+For example, haven't you experienced an unexpected zigzag line?

 ```r